-Since 2009, there has been widespread growth in ACCP personnel in critical care units across the UK2.
+Since 2009, there has been widespread growth in ACCP personnel in critical care units across the UK!
 With increasing numbers and ever-increasing experience of ACCPs across the UK, the FICM ACCP Subcommittee (who are responsible for the national development of the ACCP role) recognise the requirement to provide some guidance around the ACCP career pathway.
 This is necessary to:

-- Ensure that those interested in a career as an ACCP have a full understanding of what a longterm career pathway may look like before applying for training positions. - Ensure that qualified ACCPs have a long-term career pathway to maintain enthusiasm and provide long term career opportunities and goals. - Avoid a glass ceiling of development and stagnation in the role which risks losing highly trained, highly valuable individuals. - Ensure that a career as an ACCP remains sustainable with advancing age. - Provide a long-term career framework with banding aligned with Agenda for Change and the Centre for Advanced Practice1 for the benefit of individuals, critical care units and organisations.
-This will help with recruitment, retention, departmental structure and guide appropriate remuneration within and between organisations.
-This ensures parity, fairness, and transparency across organisations.
+- Ensure that those interested in a career as an ACCP have a full understanding of what a long-term career pathway may look like before applying for training positions. - Ensure that qualified ACCPs have a long-term career pathway to maintain enthusiasm and provide long term career opportunities and goals. - Avoid a glass ceiling of development and stagnation in the role which risks losing highly trained, valuable individuals. - Ensure that a career as an ACCP remains sustainable with advancing age. - Provide a long-term career framework with banding aligned with Agenda for Change and the Centre for Advanced Practice1 for the benefit of individuals, critical care units and organisations.
+This will help with recruitment, retention, and departmental structure and ensures parity, fairness, and transparency across organisations. - Ensure that time for roles outside of direct clinical care, such as research, audit, morbidity and mortality reviews and quality improvement is formally recognised, and job planned. - Recognise that individuals have differing levels of experience, ability, skill, knowledge, and responsibility, and that these should be recognised.
+Ensuring clarity around what constitutes seniority and how that aligns with banding will ensure consistency and fairness between ACCPs within an organisation and between ACCPs in different organisations.

-- Ensure that time for roles outside of direct clinical care, such as research, audit, morbidity and mortality reviews and quality improvement is formally recognised, and job planned. - Recognise that individuals have differing levels of experience, ability, skill, knowledge, and responsibility, and that these should be recognised in terms of position, stature and remuneration.
-Ensuring clarity around what constitutes seniority and how that aligns with banding and remuneration will ensure consistency and fairness between ACCPs within an organisation and between ACCPs in different organisations. - Help to achieve parity across a multidimensional workforce- within and outside of critical care.
+- Help to achieve parity across a multidimensional workforce- within and outside of critical care.
 With growing numbers of Acute Care Practitioners (ACPs) working in other acute areas of care (such as the emergency department) it is essential that parity is maintained between practitioners of similar levels in differing areas of the acute care sector. - Help individuals achieve a work/life balance.